|Address:||80 Osborne Street North|

 |Contractors:||G. A. Baert Construction Co.
 Ltd.|

 Contract for design was let to Toronto architects Marani and Morris and the local firm Moody Moore and Partners early in 1956.
 The Toronto firm had specialized experience in planning insurance company space, while the local firm understood the circumstances of local climate and soil conditions.
-Great-West Life was thorough in assessing its spatial needs and developed a close co-operation with the design firms.
-The resultant design was a broad horizontal plan, five-storeys, in a T-shape with a square footage of 219,000 and options for future expansion.
-With a cladding that combines rough and smooth faced limestone panels with granite outlining the ground floor, the new structure was made to be respectful of its venerable neighbour, the Legislative Building.
+Great-West Life was thorough in assessing its spatial needs and developed close cooperation with the design firms.
+The resultant design was a broad horizontal plan, five storeys, in a T-shape with a square footage of 219,000 and options for future expansion.
+With a cladding that combined rough and smooth faced limestone panels with granite outlining the ground floor, the new structure was made to be respectful of its venerable neighbour, the Legislative Building.

 The interior plan grouped departments in one area with interior planning for efficient interaction.
 Each of the three wings in the T-shape, north, south, and west, intersected at the service core with escalators and elevators to facilitate traffic flow.
-Public departments were placed on the ground floor near the front of the huge structure -- mortgages, group claims and the medical examining offices.
-The Bank of Montreal opened its branch bank in the northern wing of the ground floor concurrently with the rest of the building and stayed there until the mid 1990s.
+Public departments--mortgages, group claims and medical examining offices--were placed on the ground floor near the front of the huge structure.
+The Bank of Montreal opened a branch in the northern wing of the ground floor concurrently with the rest of the building and stayed there until the mid-1990s.

 Because of its proximity to the Assiniboine River’s flood plain, elaborate measures were undertaken in both planning and construction.
-Caissons were sunk to bedrock, approx. 55 feet below grade.
+Caissons were sunk to bedrock, approximately 55 feet below grade.
 Within the 2,600 tons of steel framework were laid Flexicore precast concrete floor and roof slabs, the hollow cores used as raceways for cable.
 The only place where these precast cellular slabs were inappropriate was on the north wing of the fifth floor, where loads from large pre-computer machinery required the additional strength of reinforced site-cast concrete.
 Favourable weather kept General Contractors G.A.
-Baert Co. and the subcontractors ahead of schedule.
-The new building was opened on June 8 of 1959 by Premier Duff Roblin.
+Baert Co., and the subcontractors ahead of schedule.
+The new building was opened on June 8, 1959 by Premier Duff Roblin.

 Virtually every system installed in the new building was technologically advanced.
 Custom fabrics, millwork, aluminum windows, contemporary furniture, and the low-relief bronze-cast artwork over the main entrance were all custom fabricated.
 Paintings were chosen though a competition vetted by the Winnipeg Art Gallery.

-In the 1980s plans went ahead for a new office to the immediate north of this site.
+In the 1980s plans went ahead for a new office to the immediate north of the site.
 Smith Carter Architects designed this new structure.
-Whereas the 1957 structure shares a visual character with the Legislature, the new head office is more of a portal to the corporate portion of Broadway.
+While the 1957 structure shares a visual character with the Legislature, the new head office is more of a portal to the corporate portion of Broadway.